What Is A Panic Attack? Panic Attacks & Panic Disorder

 • A neurotransmitter imbalance in the brain

-Because the exact cause of panic attacks is unclear, and although it may be connected to family history, there’s currently no way to predict when panic attacks occur.
-This adds another layer of fear and anxiety for some, potentially causing them to live in a constant state of worry and avoid places, people, and situations they fear may trigger a panic attack.
+After a panic attack happens, individuals may avoid places, people, and situations they fear may trigger a panic attack.
 For example, if someone had a panic attack while driving, they may avoid getting in a car again for fear of having another attack.
 There is also a link between alcohol use and anxiety and panic attacks, especially for individuals with alcohol use disorder.

 What is panic disorder?

-When panic attacks recur frequently and unexpectedly and interfere with an individual’s daily life or functioning, they may have panic disorder.
+When panic attacks recur frequently and unexpectedly and interfere with an individual’s daily life or functioning, they could indicate have panic disorder.
 Another common symptom of panic disorder besides recurring attacks is an intense fear of having another one, since they can come on at any time and cause distressing emotional and physical symptoms.
 Not everyone who experiences a panic attack will develop this disorder, but it’s estimated to affect around 2.7% of the US population.
 The fear associated with panic disorder can be enough to cause significant negative impacts on a person’s life, which is why seeking treatment can be important.

 How panic attacks and panic disorder are diagnosed